gentleBits/vcopy/README.md

 ## License

-This extension is available under the MIT License.
+This extension is available under the GNU GENERAL PUBLIC LICENSE.